-AquaLogic Service Bus always uses JMS URLs with the following format:
+ALSB always uses JMS URLs with the following format:

-When you invoke BEA WebLogic Workshop services from AquaLogic Service Bus, you must set the URI as a JMS property inside the message flow on the outbound variable (\$outbound) before it is sent.
+When you invoke BEA WebLogic Workshop services from ALSB, you must set the URI as a JMS property inside the message flow on the outbound variable (soutbound) before it is sent.
 Use the Transport Headers action to set this property.
+For more information, see "Adding Transport Header Actions" in Proxy Services: Actions in Using the AquaLogic Service Bus Console.

-When a WebLogic Workshop client (for example, a control) invokes an AquaLogic Service Bus proxy service, the URI property is ignored.
+When a WebLogic Workshop client (for example, a control) invokes an ALSB proxy service, the URI property is ignored.
 However, it can be passed through to an invoked service using the pass through options of the Transport Headers action.

-AquaLogic Service Bus cannot invoke WebLogic 8.1 JMS request-response services.
+ALSB cannot invoke WebLogic 8.1 JMS request-response services.
 However, it can invoke one-way JMS services.

-For information about setting \$outbound, see "Inbound and Outbound Variables" in Message Context, in the AquaLogic Service Bus User Guide.
+For information about setting \$outbound, see "Inbound and Outbound Variables" in Message Context of AquaLogic Service Bus User Guide.